MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history.md

 This article helps you keep track of the versions that have been released and understand what the changes are in the latest version.

-## Looking for the latest versions?
+## 2.4.18.0 Warning
 >[!WARNING]
->If you are a customer using a non-commercial cloud (such as Azure Government or Azure in China), please wait until our next update before you attempt to upgrade.
-There is an installation issue with version [2.4.18.0](#24180) that affects customers in non-commercial clouds.
+>If you are a customer using a [non-commercial cloud](~/identity-platform/authentication-national-cloud.md) (such as [Azure Government](/azure/azure-government/documentation-government-welcome) or [Azure in China](/azure/china/overview-operations)), please wait until our next update before you attempt to upgrade.
+There is an installation issue with version 2.4.18.0 that affects customers in non-commercial clouds.
+Previous versions [2.3.20.0](#2320) and below are unimpacted.

->
->We are currently working on a fix, which we will release as part of an updated version as soon as possible.
+We are currently working on a fix, which we will release as part of an updated version as soon as possible.
 Customers in our commercial cloud are unaffected and can proceed to upgrade to version [2.4.18.0](#24180).

+## Looking for the latest versions?

 >[!IMPORTANT]
 >Version 2.3.20.0 is a security update.
 With this update, Microsoft Entra Connect requires TLS 1.2.
 Ensure that you have TLS 1.2 enabled before updating to this version.